bigdatagenomics/adam/docs/api/pipes.rst

-Using ADAM’s Pipe API
+Using ADAM's Pipe API
 ---------------------

-ADAM’s ``GenomicRDD`` API provides support for piping the underlying genomic data out to a single node process through the use of a ``pipe`` API.
-This builds off of Apache Spark’s ``RDD.pipe`` API.
+ADAM's ``GenomicRDD`` API provides support for piping the underlying genomic data out to a single node process through the use of a ``pipe`` API.
+This builds off of Apache Spark's ``RDD.pipe`` API.
 However, ``RDD.pipe`` prints the objects as strings to the pipe.
-ADAM’s pipe API adds several important functions:
+ADAM's pipe API adds several important functions:

 -  It supports on-the-fly conversions to widely used genomic file